 “I’m not just gonna sit here and pace the floor.”
 This whole thing was batshit crazy, but she wasn’t going to bounce around the house, making herself crazy.
 “I’m going.”

 He stared at her and then gave her a curt nod.
 “All right.”

 Want to get Free Fiction Friday a week early?
 Be a Patron!

 In addition to other cool rewards, at the $3 per month level, you get FFF posts a week in advance!
 How cool is that?
+And at higher levels, you get cooler stuff.
 Plus, you’ll be showing support for an author.
-That’s even cooler! 🙂
+That’s the coolest! 🙂

 See you next week!